OfficeDev/Office-Samples/Excel-Add-in-ChartAPI-Anylysis-Data/README.md

 If you have problems running the sample, take these steps.

-- Ensure you have installed the project dependencies.
-Select **Check and Install Dependencies** from the Office Add-in Dev Kit extension to install these.
 - Close any open instances of Excel.
-- Close the previous web server started for the sample with the **Stop Previewing Your Office Add-in** Office Add-in Dev Kit extension option.
+- Close the previous web server started for the sample with the **Stop Previewing Your Office Add-in** Office Add-ins Development Kit extension option.

 If you still have problems, see [troubleshoot development errors](https://learn.microsoft.com//office/dev/add-ins/testing/troubleshoot-development-errors) or [create a GitHub issue](https://aka.ms/officedevkitnewissue) and we'll help you.